Course overview

 Entry requirements

-For this particular course, there may be a need/requirement for students to undertake an occupational health/work-based risk assessment check.
+For this particular course, there is a requirement to undertake an occupational health/work-based risk assessment check.
 If you have a disability, specific learning difficulty, mental health condition, autism spectrum condition, sensory impairment or medical condition that may require reasonable adjustments during an external placement or in the university or in a clinical practice area, this must be declared as part of the enrolment process.
 If you are unsure you can find out more or contact the relevant admissions or course tutor for guidance.

 An enhanced DBS will be required, with active encouragement for enrolment onto the update service linked to DBS.